Capture Real Command Output with Exec

 vcr git-workflow.tape

 Open the GIF.
-Notice something different from the typing demo: the output appeared instantly, and it shows the actual git status output from your repository.
+Notice something different from the typing demo: nothing is "typed" — the real git status output from

 Step 3: Chain Multiple Commands